xmtp/xmtp-web/packages/react-sdk/README.md

 ### Add the provider

-In order to use the provided hooks, you must wrap your application with an `XMTPProvider` so that the hooks have access to the XMTP client.
+To use the provided hooks, you must wrap your app with an `XMTPProvider`.
+This gives the hooks access to the XMTP client.

 **Example**